stephperillo/Pewlett-Hackard-Analysis/README.md

 Four major findings from this query are:
 1. There are 1,549 current employees who are eligible to be mentored.
-2. None of the mentorship-eligible employees (from this query who were born in 1965) are currently managers.
+2. None of the mentorship-eligible employees (from this query of employees who were born in 1965) are currently managers.
 3.
 4.